back.gif (1674 bytes)

 CHIPS: (Variation)

-I'm originally just shared the variation POTATO here with you here so you can appreciate the fact that this language came into being as a direct result of humans adapting to their circumstances.
-Back then, (when I first posted it) outside of my home you were unlikely to see this sign.
-I posted, "Who knows?
-Maybe it will catch on?"
+I originally posted the variation of the sign for CHIPS here with an explanation that it was a "home-sign" so that people could appreciate the fact that this language came into being as a direct result of people adapting to their circumstances.
+Back then, (when I first posted it) I figured it would be unlikely to see this sign done outside my home.
+I posted it figuring it might be helpful to others.

 Well it seems many others have also "came up with this sign" and/or it has spread very quickly.
 See below.